 - Family and friends – if you're able, it can be helpful to talk through your feelings with someone you trust, such as your partner, or a close friend.

 - Midwife appointments – you can talk to your midwife about how you're feeling throughout your pregnancy.
 They can also help make sure you receive plenty of support from your health visitor after you give birth.

 - Online peer support – websites such as Netmums and Mumsnet offer a supportive online network for all parents and parents-to-be.
 It can be helpful to talk to other people who've had similar experiences themselves, who can reassure you that you're not alone.
 Elefriends is another online community where you can share your feelings about your mental health in a supportive environment.
 (For guidance on how to manage being online when you're feeling vulnerable, see our information on how to stay safe online).

 - Specialist websites – websites such as NCT and the Breastfeeding network can also provide information and support.

-You might also find it helpful to read our pages on how to cope as a parent with a mental health problem, which include information on helping yourself, looking after children and other kinds of support available.
+You might also find it helpful to read our pages on Parenting with a mental health problem, which include information on helping yourself, looking after children and other kinds of support available.